GCP Deployment

 Step 6: Set Up a Static External IP

-- In the Google Cloud Console, navigate to âVPC Networkâ > âExternal IP addressesâ
+- Navigate to âVPC Networkâ > âExternal IP addressesâ

 - Click âReserve Static Addressâ